jake-viss/UWFintech_Challenge_12/report-template.md

 ## Overview of the Analysis

+The purpose of this analysis is to create a model that accurately predicts whether an incoming loan will inevitably be a healthy loan or whether it will be a high-risk or dangerous loan to make.

+We started with a dataset that contained.

 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
 This might include:

 * Explain the purpose of the analysis.